Optimal Support for Distressed Subsidiaries -- a Systemic Risk Perspective: Case Study

 We assume that all subsidiaries of type $1$ have capital $r_1$ except for an $\varepsilon_1$ share which has capital $x$ and thus defaults.
 Similarly, all type $2$ subsidiaries have capital equal to $r_2$ except for an $\varepsilon_2$ share that has capital $x$ and thus defaults.
 Assuming that the defaulted subsidiaries of type $1$ are chosen independently of those of type $2$, this of course implies that $(C_1,C_2)$ is such that $\mathbb{P}(C_l=x)=\varepsilon_l=1-\mathbb{P}(C_l=r_l)$ for $l\in \{ 1,2 \}$ and $C_1$ and $C_2$ independent.
 Then we obtain that

 and

 The functions $f^A_2$ and $f^B_2$ are simply derived by exchanging the role of $p_1, z_1, r_1$ and $p_2, z_2, r_2$.
-Observe that for $-x\geq r_1$ respectively $-x\geq r_2$ our specification implies that the default of type $2$, respectively type $1$, subsidiaries triggers immediately the default of the type $1$, respectively type $2$, subsidiary of the same holding.
+Observe that for holdings of type $A$ and for $-x\geq r_1$ respectively $-x\geq r_2$ our specification implies that the default of one subsidiary triggers immediately the default of the other subsidiary of the same holding.

 In our first example we choose the parameters $r_1=5$ and $r_2=9$ and $p_1=p_2=14$, so that both layers in the networks are equally connected.
 We assume that in both subnetworks 15\% of the subsidiaries are defaulted, i.e. $\varepsilon_1=\varepsilon_2=0.15$.
 We consider a holding type $A$.
-The only difference between the type $1$ network and the type $2$ network is then the capitalization.
-The type $2$ network is better capitalized.
-Also note that for $x\leq -5$, each default of a type $2$ subsidiary immediately triggers the default of its corresponding type $1$ subsidiary, which implies that in this case the actual fraction of initially defaulted type $1$ subsidiaries is equal to $0.15+0.85 \cdot 0.15=0.2775$.
+The only difference between the networks of subsidiaries of types $1$ and $2$ is the capitalization.
+The network of subsidiaries of type $2$ is better capitalized.
+Also note that for $x\leq -5$, each default of subsidiary $2$ immediately triggers the default of subsidiary $1$ of the same holding, which implies that in this case the actual fraction of initially defaulted type $1$ subsidiaries is equal to $0.15+0.85 \cdot 0.15=0.2775$.
 The same holds for the type $2$ subsidiaries if $-x\leq 9$.

 For $-x$ ranging from $0$ to $9$ we determine the first joint zero $(\hat{z}_1, \hat{z}_2)$ of the functions $f_1^A$ and $f_2^A$ which gives us the final number of defaulted type $1$ and type $2$ subsidiaries according to Theorem~\ref{thm:threshold:model}.
 The results are displayed in Figure~\ref{fig:1}.
 This is a typical example where the number of defaults in both subsidiaries first decreases, reaches a minimum and then increases as $(-x)$ increases.
-While at first, this may seem counterintuitive, as more support, should mean less defaults, we remind that if a holding supports its distressed subsidiary (in case of type $A$) then the holdings other subsidiary takes a hit of up to $-x$.
-With this in mind it is not surprising that large $-x$ may cause the second subsidiary to default.
+While at first, this may seem counter intuitive, as more support, should mean less defaults, recall that if a holding supports its distressed subsidiary (in case of type $A$), then the holdings other subsidiary takes a hit of up to $-x$.
+With this in mind it is not surprising that large $-x$ may cause more type $2$ subsidiaries to default.